-The 10-year-old baseball players excitedly dug into the hotel’s continental breakfast, chattering about the upcoming tournament and how far they had come.
+The 10-year-old baseball players were excitedly digging into the hotel’s continental breakfast, chattering about the upcoming tournament and how far they had come.
 In the back of my mind, I was worried.
 Because we had gone much further in the tournament than expected, we were going to miss our flight to our summer vacation destination.
 Between bites of pancake, he figured it out.

 His eyes welled up with tears.
 He put down his fork and hid his face in his hands as he cried.
-Suddenly, the long table of boys became silent—and then they started to whisper.
+Suddenly, the long table of boys became silent; and then they started to whisper.
 Do you know how to help a child deal with embarrassment?
 It’s bound to happen and your response and how you journey with them is going to set the stage.
 Here are 4 awkward situations and how to handle them.

 1. Bathroom Accidents

 As toddlers, we are usually prepared for these kinds of accidents to happen, even out in public.
 But as our kids get older and the diaper bag goes to Goodwill, a bathroom accident can take us off guard.

 First, just knowing that older kids can have an occasional accident is good to keep in mind.
 Don’t allow shock and anger (or your own embarrassment) to overcome you.
 When you see that the accident happened, just help him/her get home as quietly and discreetly as possible.
 If it becomes a habit, here’s what you can do to help your child.